(Disclosure: Some of the links below may be affiliate links)

 In this article, I look at many things about Finpension 3a: its fees, its investment strategy, and its security.
 Finally, I also compare it against other third pillar providers.

 Finpension started with the finpension collective foundation, a 1e pension plan.
-Customers liked it so much that they wanted to keep their account after stopping working.
+Customers liked it so much that they wanted to keep their account after they stopped working.
 So, finpension started its vested benefits offering (Finpension Vested Benefits).
 And now, they have begun their third pillar offering: Finpension 3a, in 2020.

 It is important to note that the foundation is separated from the management company.
 Doing so allows for a clear separation of books for the assets.